mmfausnaugh/tica/README.md

 An example bash script to run TICA on raw FFIs downloaded from MAST is `bin/tica-calibrate-spoc`.
 This script is also installed in your working environment and a help option is  available (run with `--help` or with no arguments).

-The user gives the bash script the location of the FFIs and the location of the calilbration models to:
+The user gives the bash script the location of the FFIs and the location of the calilbration models:

 ```
 mkdir tica_outputs